The shores of the Dead Sea.

 Before long, I was slapping on the magic mud.
 Cuts and bruises I suffered from a mishap earlier that day started to sting as I applied the mud.
 I sat at the edge of the water for fifteen minutes before going in.
 My skin was immediately coated by an extraordinary silky film.
 As soon as I lifted my feet off the lake bed, the natural buoyancy took effect and I found myself on my back, bobbing around.
 I stretched my arms out wide, slid my hands behind my head and I crossed my legs.
 I wouldn’t know how else to describe the feeling except: AWESOME!

 I looked at the changing colours of the sky and the lake as the sun set.
 The sky was illuminated with shades of crimson and orange whilst the lake turned to a shimmering gold.
 Across the lake, I could see the twinkling lights of Bethlehem, Jerusalem and Jericho in Israel.
 The scenery was bewitching.
-Floating in the Dead Sea at sunset is a magical experience that no one will easily forget.
+Floating in the Dead Sea at sunset is one of the most extraordinary things to do in Jordan!

 After a shower at the lake shore, I sat on the panoramic deck and watched the final minutes of the sunset.
 I felt so relaxed (I’m quite sure the higher oxygen level had something to do with it) and my skin… wow, my skin felt incredibly soft.
 I found that quite remarkable.
 My skin normally requires layers of body lotion to stay hydrated, especially in dry climates.
 Not at the Dead Sea.
 Without any moisturiser, my skin felt great and there wasn’t a hint of dryness!